Holo-Host/holo-nixpkgs/profiles/installers/README.md

 # HoloPort Nano SD Image

-On an Aarch64 machine (hydra-minion-1.holo.host), run `nix-shell`

-run: nix-build '<nixpkgs/nixos>' -A config.system.build.sdImage -I nixos-config=./profiles/installers/holoport-nano/default.nix.
+On an Aarch64 machine (hydra-minion-1.holo.host), run: nix-build '<nixpkgs/nixos>' -A config.system.build.sdImage -I nixos-config=./profiles/installers/holoport-nano/default.nix.

 Download image and burn it to a microSD card with sudo dd if=result/sd-image/*.img of=/dev/sdX (see lsblk on Linux and diskutil list on macOS for the exact device name).
 Note it may be a .zst that you have to unpack using unzstd before burning.